Google Merchant Center problem with data feed file: "ftpchk3.txt"

 This file is uploaded by a trojan virus that is looking for web hosting FTP accounts so it can spread itself.
 See here for more information.
 This file being uploaded does not affect your feed in any way.

 We recommend that you reset your Google FTP password.
-Go to Google Merchant Center FTP Settings and reset the password.
+Go to GMA FTP Settings and reset the password.
 Copy the password and update it on the My Account > Manage Feed > Modify Feed Settings page on our website.

 We are investigating the source for this leak through our hosting company and through Google.